 From March 2020 to December 2021 Victoria responded to the global COVID-19 pandemic through a range of health responses that included periods of restrictions on people’s movements and daily activities.
 The health response was supported by the use of offence codes relating to breaches of Chief Health Officer (CHO) Directions the Public Health and Wellbeing Act 2008 .
 The restrictions on movement and introduction of breaches of CHO directions had a flow on effect for Victorian recorded crime, and this differed by crime type.
 For more information about the impacts of COVID-19 on crime please see the CSA paper Police-recorded crime trends in Victoria during the COVID-19 pandemic: update to the end of December 2020.
 Data trends overtime should be interpreted with caution.

-Download all Excel data tables for the year ending December 2021.
-With detailed information on recorded offences, criminal incidents, alleged offender incidents, victim reports, family incidents, Indigenous alleged offender incidents, Indigenous family incidents, harm caused by crime and property item stolen.
+Download all Excel data tables for the year ending December 2022.
+With detailed information on recorded offences, criminal incidents, alleged offender incidents, victim reports, family incidents, Indigenous alleged offender incidents, Indigenous family incidents and property items stolen.